murny/squad-maker/README.md

 	<li>Each squad must have the same number of players</li>
 	<li>Each squad must be as closely balance as possible in each of the three skills</li>
 	<li>The organizer doesn't know how many squads there will be yet</li>
-	<li>Any players that cannot be assigned to a squad will be placed on the waiting list</li>
+	<li>Any players that cannot be assigned to a squad will be placed on the waiting list (ex. if there are 40 players and the organizer wants 6 squads, there will be 4 players on the waitlist)</li>
 </ol>

 <p>